 Facility Closure Effective March 18:

-Linda McNatt Animal Care and Adoption Center will be temporarily closed starting March 18.
+Linda McNatt Animal Care and Adoption Center will be closed to walk-ins starting March 18.
 However, we will still offer limited services on an appointment-only basis.
 All events are also canceled.
-Check www.cityofdenton.com/coronavirus
+Check www.cityofdenton.com/coronavirus for COVID-19 updates.

 Frequently Asked Questions